dctacademy/rec-sys-1/README.md

 # Overview

 This project provides APIs for recommendation of assignments for a user based on implicit feedbacks and recommendation of assignments based on implicit relations using Machine Learning.
 The API serves for Alternating Least Squares algorithm and Bayesian Personalised Ranking algorithm.
+It is used on DCT Academy's ```http://code.dctacademy.com``` code platform

 # Dependencies